Pollution

 Air Pollution

-Honda recognizes that efforts for preservation of clean air have been a critical issue since the 1960s when the pollution problem became serious.
+Honda recognizes the importance of efforts to protect clean air since the 1960s when the pollution problem became serious.
 The Company, therefore, has been working to protect the clean air through the development of technologies that reduce the gases emitted from its products.

 In product areas, Honda has reduced exhaust emissions from motorcycles by switching the engines of all its motorcycles on the market to four strokes, with the Honda Programmed Fuel Injection (PGM-FI) system being applied to more than 91% of models sold worldwide for better combustion efficiency.

-With regard to automobiles, the Accord Plug-in Hybrid has become the first in the world to certify to SULEV*1 20 of California’s LEV*2 III emissions regulations, deemed to be the toughest in the world.
+With regard to automobiles, the Accord Plug-in Hybrid has become the first in the world to meet the California Low Emission Vehicle (LEV) III and Super Ultra Low Emission Vehicle (SULEV) 20 standards in the United States, which are regarded as among the toughest emissions regulations in the world.
 In addition, Honda has introduced technologies to reduce emissions in advance of other advanced emission regulations, such as Euro 6 in Europe and Stage 6 of Particulate Matter (PM) emissions in China.

-As for power products, Honda has cleared compliance with United States Environmental Protection Agency Phase 3 regulations, the most stringent in the world, through engine enhancement technology without using a catalyst.
+As for power products, Honda has cleared compliance with United States Environmental Protection Agency (US EPA) Phase 3 regulations, the most stringent in the world, through engine enhancement technology without using a catalyst.

-In the production of automobiles , Honda is globally implementing the shortprocess, high-functionality coating technology “Honda Smart Ecological Paint”*3,starting from the Saitama Factory Automobile Plant.
+In particular, in the production of automobiles, the Company is globally implementing the short-process, high-functionality coating technology, starting from the Saitama Factory Automobile Plant.

-To reduce the use of organic solvents, which are a source of VOCs, the reduction of the amount used is being promoted by using water-based coating materials and shortening the coating process.
+With the aim of reducing the use of organic solvents, which are a major source of VOCs, the reduction of the amount used is being promoted by using water-based coating materials and shortening the coating process.

 In addition, Honda employs a combustion exhaust system (RTO: Regenerative Thermal Oxidizer) to burn and deodorize the VOCs contained in the exhaust air before releasing it into the atmosphere.